-Soothing blues and neutrals feature throughout the open plan ground floor with a stylish sofa upholstered in hydrangea highland tweed, high-backed armchairs in herringbone recycled wool and a lovely casual dining space in soft limed oak.
+Earthy colours and neutrals feature throughout the open plan ground floor with a stylish sofa upholstered in hydrangea highland tweed and plush velvet cushions, high-backed armchairs in herringbone recycled wool and a lovely casual dining space in soft limed oak.

-Sitting room with a large double sofa and two armchairs, open fire, large flat screen TV with Freeview.
+Sitting room with a large double sofa and two armchairs, open fire (ample supply of logs provided), large flat-screen TV with Freeview.

 Dining area with seating for four.

 Fully equipped kitchen with stainless steel electric oven and hob, dishwasher, washing machine/dryer, and microwave.
 There is a small utility/boot room adjacent to the kitchen with a fridge/freezer.